ryanpcmcquen/image-ultimator/README.md

 image-ultimator
 ===============

+##What is it?
+imgult is a tiny and mighty script that will recursively loop through a directory and its subdirectories optimizing all JPGs, JPEGs and PNGs.
+It also has the option to remove EXIF data.

 #### I just want to run it once (it will remove itself):

     wget -N https://raw.githubusercontent.com/ryanpcmcquen/image-ultimator/master/imgult; sh imgult; rm imgult